avc-adelaide/bellhoppe/README.md

 * Bellhop is an underwater acoustics simulator, part of the [Acoustics Toolbox](http://oalib.hlsresearch.com/AcousticsToolbox/)

-* The Bellhop component of the Acoustics Toolbox has been extracted and forked by UCal San Diego to support the [multithreaded C++/CUDA version of
-BELLHOP/BELLHOP3D: `bellhopcxx`/`bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda)

-* The UCal team maintain a fork with numerical properties and robustness improved and bugs fixed; some of these changes have been back-ported into the Acoustics Toolbox directly but the codebases are no longer identical
+* The Bellhop component of the Acoustics Toolbox has been extracted UCal San Diego to support the [multithreaded C++/CUDA version: `bellhopcuda`](https://github.com/A-New-BellHope/bellhopcuda).
+The UCal team also [maintain a fork of the Fortran sources](https://github.com/A-New-BellHope/bellhop) with numerical properties and robustness improved and bugs fixed; some of these changes have been back-ported into the Acoustics Toolbox directly but the codebases are no longer identical

-* This repository is a subsequent fork from Adelaide University, Australia, with the intention of providing a clean and well-documented repository to provide easier access to the code

-* The main features of the AU work are:
+* This repository is a subsequent fork from Adelaide University, Australia, with the intention of providing a clean and well-documented repository to provide easier access to the code.
+The main features of the AU work are:
     * Consolidation of code files and build processes with a single set of clean sources
     * Source code documentation using FORD, using consistent formatting of code comments
     * Addition of explicit regression and unit test files